 A Director does not have a material personal interest in the issue of Performance Rights to another Director (or their nominee(s)).
-However, given that it is proposed that all current Directors are either issued Performance Rights pursuant to Resolutions 4 and 5, STI Shares pursuant to Resolutions 6 or 7 or Fee Rights pursuant to Resolutions 8, 9 and 10 they may be considered to have a material personal interest in the outcome of these Resolutions, in which case the Directors may be unable to form a quorum.
+However, given that it is proposed that all current Directors are either issued Performance Rights pursuant to Resolutions 4 and 5, or Fee Rights pursuant to Resolutions 6, 7 and 8 they may be considered to have a material personal interest in the outcome of these Resolutions, in which case the Directors may be unable to form a quorum.
 Accordingly, the Board considers it prudent to exercise their right under section 195(4) of the Corporations Act and put the matters to Shareholders to resolve.